Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 8. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `ida:RedirectUri`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
 For the global Azure cloud, the value of `ida:AADInstance` is `https://login.onmicrosoft.com/{0}`.

 Finally, in the properties of the solution itself, set both projects as startup projects.

+## Community Help and Support

+We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
+We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [msal.dotnet].

+If you find and bug in the sample, please raise the issue on [GitHub Issues](../../issues).

+To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

+## Contributing

+If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## More information